-Health Sciences Institute, Nursing Department (Thesis-Thesis) Graduate Programs
+Health Sciences Graduate School, Nursing Department (Thesis-Thesis) Graduate Programs

 Developments in the field of health, knowledge generation and community expectations increase the need for expertise.
 In order for nursing department, which is one of the basic professions related to health, to provide a powerful service to community, it is necessary to develop professional knowledge and skills, to make independent decisions, to solve problems, to produce information, to guide colleagues, to develop professional values and ethical sensitivity, to produce information through researches and is necessary to be made up of trained members.
 This can be achieved through graduate programs, which are aimed at educating advanced practitioners in related fields.

-It is aimed with the Psychiatric Nursing, Child Health and Disease Nursing, Women Health and Disease Nursing, Internal Medicine Nursing and Community Mental Health Nursing Programs within the scope of Graduate Program of Nursing Department opened in Üsküdar University Institute of Health Sciences within the scope of Health Sciences Institute, individuals, families and society educating and researching nurses equipped with advanced knowledge, understanding and skills in order to protect and improve the health, rehabilitate and rehabilitate the health.
+It is aimed with the Psychiatric Nursing, Child Health and Disease Nursing, Women Health and Disease Nursing, Internal Medicine Nursing and Community Mental Health Nursing Programs within the scope of Graduate Program of Nursing Department opened in Üsküdar University Graduate School of Health Sciences within the scope of Health Sciences Graduate School, individuals, families and society educating and researching nurses equipped with advanced knowledge, understanding and skills in order to protect and improve the health, rehabilitate and rehabilitate the health.

 It is targeted for our students to improve the skills of doing business with different social institutions, in order to improve the skills of the students in the field of general and related specialties, provide evidence-based care, to become educators, managers and researchers, gain consulting and leadership skills, develop quality service understanding, families and the community to improve the quality of life for primary, secondary and tertiary health services.